 The first thing you might notice about the Fujifilm X-T30 is just how stylish it is.
-In a world of bland black plastic, the metal and imitation black leatherette make a powerful statement.
+The world is full of bland black plastic.
+And the metal and imitation black leatherette makes a powerful statement.

-But can it deliver thoroughly modern results from its deliberately retro body?
-Take a look at this review to see just how good the Fujifilm X-T30 is in today’s crowded market.
+But can it deliver thoroughly modern results from its very retro body?
+Read this review to see how good the X-T30 is in today’s crowded market.

 Fujifilm X-T30 Overview and Specifications

 It has a small, retro-style body built from decent materials.
 It houses a 26 MP APS-C sensor, excellent video features, and great autofocus.
 Plus, it can be highly customized.